thedigitalgarage/meteorjs-ex/README.md

 ![Add To Project](http://assets-digitalgarage-infra.apps.thedigitalgarage.io/images/screenshots/quickstart-configure.png)

 That's it.
-Digital Garage is now setting up your Meteor.
+Digital Garage is now setting up your Meteor application with MongoDB.
 On the next page you'll be presented with some information about your new application.
 When you are ready, click "Continue to Overview".
 You will be taken to the Project Overview screen where you can watch Digital Garage do the setup work for you.
 In just a few minutes you'll have full Meteor stack running in containers and managed through Google Kubernetes.
-When MongoDB and Node.js are completely deployed, (the pod status circle is Green) simply click on the application URL in the upper right corner of the overview screen.
+When MongoDB deploy and the Node.js build are complete, (the pod status circle is Green) simply click on the application URL in the upper right corner of the overview screen.
 You will be taken to a browser to see a simple "Hello World" message.

 ## File Structure

 Now that we have the Meteor Example repository forked into your account, let's take a few minutes to review the file structure for the repository.
-There are many ways to structure a Meteor application.
-I have tried to take the best-practices from several tutorials and create a simple yet expandable file structure for this example project.
-For further reading on file structures for Meteor, [Mean.io](http://mean.io) is a good boilerplate to see best practices and how to separate file structure.
-For now we will just use the following structure and adjust as we go.

 ```

-meteor-ex
-  ├── app - files for node components (models, routes)
-  ├── config - all our configuration will be here
+meteorjs-ex
+  ├── .meteor
+  │   ├── packages
+  │   ├── platforms
+  │   ├── release
+  │   └── versions
+  ├── client
+  │   ├── main.css
+  │   ├── main.html
-  │   └── database.js
+  │   └── main.js
   ├── LICENSE
   ├── openshift
   │   └── templates
-  │       └── qs-meteor.json - example template for Kubernetes.
+  │       └── qs-meteor-mongo.yaml - example template for Kubernetes.
-  ├── public - files for our front-end angular application
+  ├── server - files for our front-end angular application
-  │   ├── app.js
-  │   └── index.html
+  │   └── main.js
   ├── package.json -npm configuration to install dependencies/modules
-  ├── README.md
-  ├── tests - files for basic test scripts
-  └── server.js -Node configuration
+  └── README.md

 ```